RevokeCash/revoke.cash/content/en/learn/security/what-to-do-when-scammed.md

 ![Seed Phrase Compromise](/assets/images/learn/security/what-to-do-when-scammed/seed-phrase-compromise.jpg)

 If several tokens have been stolen out of your wallet, then it is possible that your seed phrase or private keys have been compromised.
 This suspicion is further confirmed if the tokens were taken across multiple blockchains and/or multiple wallet addresses.
-If the native token of the blockchain (e.g. ETH, MATIC or BNB) gets stolen immediately after you deposit it into the compromised wallet, then you can be certain that your seed phrase has been exposed.
+If the native token of the blockchain (e.g. ETH, POL or BNB) gets stolen immediately after you deposit it into the compromised wallet, then you can be certain that your seed phrase has been exposed.

 ### How does this happen?